 1. Moisture loss accelerates.
 “It’s the combination of no snow cover plus cold winter wind that does the damage,” Tankersley explains.
 “When there’s no snow, plants act like a wick in the soil, so the wind not only dries out the trees and shrubs, but also the soil they’re planted in.”

 2. Soil compacts.
-In a normal year, it rains in November, so the moist ground freezes as temperatures drop.
+In a normal year in the Chicago area, it rains in November, so the moist ground freezes as temperatures drop.
 Ice crystals form in the soil.
 As winter progresses, snow piles up, preventing wind from reaching the frozen moisture in the ground.
 With spring thaws, ground ice melts, creating air pockets and naturally looser soil.
 In short, Tankersley says, “winter is good for gardens.”
 Without that rain/freeze/thaw cycle, air spaces can’t form in the soil, so it collapses and compacts, requiring mechanical tilling to loosen it up again.

 What You Can Do to Help Your Garden

 On mild days when temperatures are above freezing, Tankersley’s strategies for home gardeners include the following: